davidgasquez/gitcoin-grants-data-portal/README.md

 # 🌲 Gitcoin Grants Data Portal

+> **Note**
+>
+> This is the code side of the tinkering.
+You can find the blog post here: https://davidgasquez.github.io/gitcoin-data/

 Open source, serverless, and local-first data hub for Gitcoin Grants data!

 The repository contains code and artifacts to help process Gitcoin Grants data from the [Allo Indexer Data API](https://indexer-grants-stack.gitcoin.co/data/).
 It is an instance of [Datadex](https://github.com/davidgasquez/datadex) allowing you and everyone else to: